Pruning Japanese Maples

 When pruning upright maples you want to remove branches from the inside that crossover.
 If you have a ‘V’ shaped trunk the inside crossover branches are those growing inside the ‘V’.
 If you collect JMs you have probably noticed that most JMs grow in the ‘V or vase’ shape.

 Important tip: Use rubbing alcohol and not bleach to sterilize your shears when you prune.
 I carry a small jar with a lid and regularly dip my pruning blade into the alcohol to keep it sterile.
 Also, the alcohol evaporates quickly from the blade.
-Bleach on the other hand can irritate the cambium layer of the maple.
-Using rubbing alcohol to sterilize your pruning shears helps to prevent the spread of disease from one plant to another.
+Don’t use bleach to sterilize as it can irritate the cambium layer of the maple.
+Using rubbing alcohol to sterilize your pruning shears helps to prevent the spread of disease from one plant to another and keep your shears clean.
+If your pruners are made from ‘stainless steel’ and have gotten dirty and/or rusty over time – get a jar or glass and place your pruners sharp side down and open on the bottom.
+Fill the container with Hydrogen Proxide staight out of the bottle to the top of the blades.
+Leave overnight and the blades should be clean and free of rust the next day.
+Repeat as needed.